apache/shenyu-website/content/en/projects/shenyu/custom-filter/index.md

      */
     protected abstract Mono<Void> doDenyResponse(ServerWebExchange exchange);
 ```
-* if method `doFilter` returns Mono<true>, this filter is passing, but not vice versa.
-While rejecting, it will call method `doDenyResponse` and sending infos in response body to frontend.
+* if method `doFilter` returns `Mono<true>`, this filter is passing, While rejecting, it will call method `doDenyResponse` and sending infos in response body to frontend.